gitRicardo/my-test-rep/README.md

 # my-test-rep
-this is my first  repository
+this is my first  repository.
+I am so excited to learn about Git